Ravmnn/Gear/README.md

-Gear is a low-level imperative programming language that compiles to assembly and, consequently, machine-code.
+Torque is a low-level imperative programming language that compiles to Assembly and, consequently, machine-code.
+Currently, only NASM syntax of Assembly is supported.